samderlust/turbovets/flutter_app/README.md

 - App will embed a web view to display the Angular-based web application
 - Users can navigate between different web pages within the app
 - Web view will handle routing and navigation within the embedded web content

+3. **Local Notifications**

+- user must allow notification in order to receive notifications
+- App will send local notifications for new messages

 ## How to run the app